MaxRetroElec/ESP32-Mini-Computer-Project/README.md

 - **RESOLUTION** : 320x240
 - **PALETTE** : will be used later.

+## Description

+A mini-computer project made with ESP32, similar to the system of the Commodore PET 2001 or other Personal Computers from the 70-80s

 ## Rights and License

 Copyright (c) 2025 MAXENIX.
 All rights reserved.